Perinatal Stroke Infographic

 Facts to Know

-- About 1% of children with perinatal stroke have more strokes.
+- Less than 1% of children who have a perinatal stroke will have more strokes.

 - Recurrence in future pregnancies is rare (<1%).

-- About 65% of children with perinatal stroke will have permanent neurological deficits.
-These may include one-sided weakness, epilepsy, speech and language difficulties, visual impairments, learning and memory problems, behavior changes.
+- About 65% of children with perinatal stroke will have permanent neurological disabilities.
+These may include one-sided weakness (cerebral palsy), epilepsy, speech and language difficulties, visual impairments, learning and memory problems and behavior changes.

 International Alliance for Pediatric Stroke